 Students are expected to complete a research project in each of the first two years.
 An Advisory Committee consisting of three faculty members from Psychological Sciences will evaluate students' research progress and provide feedback about research.
 The advisor will serve as chair of the Advisory Committee.
 Meetings with the Advisory Committee must occur by May 1st of each of the first two years.
 At least one week before the meeting, students will provide committee members with written evidence of research productivity.
-Such evidence may consist of papers describing completed research projects or papers ready for submission to journals or conferences.
+Such evidence may consist of a research article-styled document describing ongoing research project(s) or a paper(s) submitted or in progress for submission to journals or conferences.
 During the meeting, the Advisory Committee will discuss the presentation and written report with the student.
-At the end of each meeting, the members of the Advisory Committee will meet without the student present to evaluate the student's progress.
+At the end of each meeting, the members of the Advisory Committee will discuss and evaluate the student's progress without the student present.
 Following each meeting, the advisor will provide feedback to the student concerning the evaluations.